BRITE-REU/programming-workshops/source/workshops/06_SQL/Relational_Databases.rst

     sqlite> .quit

-Create a file "create.txt" in an editor and put in the CREATE TABLE statements for movies, actors, and cast.
-Use .read to read in and execute the statements in sqlite.
+Create a file **create.txt** in an editor and enter the CREATE TABLE statements for movies, actors, and cast.
+Use **.read** to read in and execute the statements in sqlite.

 .. code::

    sqlite> .read create.txt

-Use .schema to see that all the tables were created.
+Use **.schema** to see that all the tables were created.
 This will list the CREATE TABLE statements.

 .. code::